Audi A3 review

 The new Audi A3 beats the 1 Series on style and quality, and can almost match the Golf on price, too

 This is the third-generation Audi A3 and it provides strong competition for the BMW 1 Series and Mk7 VW Golf.
 We love the style and quality of the interior - which you would probably expect from an Audi - but we also like the more relaxed drive and improved ride quality, even though it does lack a bit of the sharpness of its rivals.
 There’s a wide range of petrol and diesel engines to choose from, but our pick of the range is the 1.6 TDI diesel and the clever 1.4 TFSI petrol with cylinder-deactivation technology, as they provide the best mix of fuel economy and performance.
 The all-new five-door A3 Sportback joined the line-up at the end of 2012, while the hot S3 model will go on sale in July 2013, powered by a 296bhp 2.0-litre four-cylinder turbo engine for a 0-62mph time of just 4.8 seconds.
 But that’s not all, as the new A3 family is set to expand even further.
-The A3 Saloon will make its official debut at the Shanghai Motor Show this spring before going on sale in the UK this summer, while a new A3 Cabriolet is expected to be revealed at the Frankfurt Motor Show in September.
+The A3 Saloon joined the line-up in the summer of 2013, while a new A3 Cabriolet is expected to be revealed at the Frankfurt Motor Show in September.
 An extreme RS3 model and a plug-in hybrid e-tron version will complete the line-up when they go on sale in 2014.

 Our choice: A3 1.6 TDI S-Line